Dementia and Eyesight: 3 Common Changes and Behaviors

 That means they lose depth perception and can’t tell if something is two-dimensional or three-dimensional.

-That makes it hard for your older adult to know if something is a pattern in the carpet or an object on the floor, a real apple or a picture of an apple, or what the chair seat’s height is (1 min 23 sec in video).
+That makes it hard for your older adult to know if something is a pattern in the carpet or an object on the floor, a real apple or a picture of an apple, or what the chair's seat height is (1 min 23 sec in the video).

-3. Changes in vision cause behavior changes that don’t make sense to us
+3. Changes in vision cause confusing behavioral changes

-These changes in vision can cause someone to do things that seem strange to us.
+These vision changes can cause someone to do things that seem strange to us.

-Teepa shows how someone might seem like they’re picking at the air, but they’re actually trying to turn off the ceiling light because it seems much closer than it really is (1 min 59 sec in video).
+Teepa shows how someone might seem like they’re picking at the air, but they’re trying to turn off the ceiling light because it looks much closer than it is (1 min 59 sec in video).

-Because they don’t have depth perception, they don’t know how far away the light really is.
+Because they don’t have depth perception, they don’t know how far away the light is.

-This type of behavior might look very strange to us, but your older adult is just responding to the world as they see it and it makes complete sense to them.
+This type of behavior might seem strange to us, but your older adult is simply responding to the world as they see it, and it makes perfect sense to them.

 If we were seeing what they were, we’d probably be doing the same things.

-Next Step Find out why dementia changes eyesight from expert Teepa Snow (2 min 49 sec)
+Next Steps: Find out why dementia changes eyesight from expert Teepa Snow (2 min 49 sec)

 Recommended for you: